tueimage/MIL-Reliability/README.md

 _<sup>The overall framework for evaluating the reliability of MIL models.</sup>_

-This is the PyTorch implementation to compute the Reliability of MIL models.
+This is a PyTorch implementation for computing the reliability of MIL models.

 **Data Preparation**

 For the preprocessing of datasets, we adhere to [CLAM's](https://github.com/mahmoodlab/CLAM) steps.
-For more information, please look at the paper.
+For more details, please refer to the paper.

 **Training**